giorgosmamakoukas/MemoryEfficientStableLDS/README.md

 ## Dynamical Texture Experiments

-To reproduce our results for the UCLA, UCSD and DynTex benchmarks, you will need to run the `ReconstructImage.m` file.
+To reproduce our results for the UCLA, UCSD and DynTex benchmarks, you will need to run the `TrainDynamicTexture.m` file.

-**NOTE**: you will need to set some configuration options at the top of the `ReconstructImage.m` file so that it can work on your particular system.
+**NOTE**: you will need to set some configuration options at the top of the `TrainDynamicTexture.m` file so that it can work on your particular system.

 ## Franka Emika Panda Experiments

-For our results of Franka Emika Panda, consult the `FrankaLDS` directory.
+To reproduce our results from the simulations and experiments with the Franka Emika Panda robotic arm manipulator, consult the `FrankaLDS` directory.

 # Citing

 If you find this project useful, consider

-- Starring this repository ⭐
+- starring this repository ⭐
-- Watching this repository for updates
+- watching this repository for updates
-- Citing our paper
+- citing our paper (complete citation available after the publication of the NeurIPS 2020 proceedings)

 ```
 @inproceedings{mamakoukas2020_memEfficientLDS,